However if you connected your Shopify Messenger channel before Oct 6th, you're in luck and will still have the opt-in checked by default

 I'm not seeing the messages being sent within the Sent folder of my Facebook business page's Inbox You'll only see the message threads when your visitor replies.
 Most folks just see your automated message and take action without replying.
 So you won't see them in your Sent folder.
 But rest assured, messages are being sent for your abandons!

-Do you count two messages to the same customer as 2 messages or 1?
+Do you count three messages to the same customer as 3 messages or 1 for your pricing?

 Just one :)